Oklahoma Car Accident Report Basics

 Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
 While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.

-When to Notify the Police of an Indiana Car Accident
+When to Notify the Police of an Oklahoma Car Accident

 Oklahoma law requires drivers to immediately notify their local police department, the county sheriff’s office, or the nearest State Highway Patrol office if a car accident results in any deaths or injuries.
 The most efficient way of notifying the proper authorities is to dial 9-1-1 and have them dispatch an officer to the scene.